hachihao792001/DemoStoredXSS/README.md

 Open a browser, access localhost:8080, you can log in from there.
 There are 5 available accounts: hao, thoi, dinh, john, bucky.
 All of them have the same password which is 123.
 You can edit or add account in [database/usersData.json](database/usersData.json), this project doesn't have a register account or change password feature simply because it isn't needed for its purpose (demonstrate XSS).

+After logged in, you can add new messages, edit your profile, or view other user's profile by clicking their name (where we will put the XSS stuff).

 ## XSS in action

 Login -> Edit user -> Put the code below in the "Introduction" textarea and press "Done".
 This will cause an alert to show up every time a user visits your profile.
-Of course, you can do more than just show a harmless alert, but it's what attackers do when they examine if a website is vulnerable to XSS.
+Of course, you can do more than just show a harmless alert, but it's what attackers do when they examine if a website is vulnerable to XSS.\
+You can also send this as a message to show the same alert everytime a user open the message page.

 ```html
 </textarea> <script>alert("hehe");</script>
 <!-- Put the </textarea> right before the malicious javascript to end the previous textarea tag.
 You can see it using the developer tool. -->
 ```

-This code below will cause an alert to show up every time a user visits your profile, but also copy its entire code to that user's "Introduction", making it a self-propagating worm
+This code below will cause an alert to show up every time a user visits your profile, but also copy its entire code to that user's "Introduction", making it a self-propagating worm.\
+I haven't figure out how to make this worm work with messages, you can try it out.

 ```html
 </textarea>